Common Name(s): Amoora, aglaia, bekak, goji nui

 Janka Hardness: 1,280

 Grain/Texture: Grain is usually interlocked, and quartersawn surfaces can exhibit a ribbon-stripe grain pattern.
-Has a fine, even texture and moderate natural luster.
+It has a fine, even texture and moderate natural luster.

 Rot Resistance: Varies depending on particular Aglaia species and growing conditions of the tree, but is generally considered moderately durable to durable.